scottgriv/Launch-Portals/README.md

 8. Click `Deploy Site`
 9. View your website at `https://<your-site-name>.netlify.app`
 10. Optionally, you can also setup a custom domain name for your website
+11. If you plan on deploying to Netlify, you can optionally download [Netlify CLI](https://docs.netlify.com/cli/get-started/) to run Netlify functions on your local to ensure proper integration come deployment time.

 ### Configuration